Interpretive Fidelity

 Opening

-That confusion is not a cultural failure, it is a structural one.
-Love is usually treated as a feeling first, and a moral label second.
-The problem is that feelings are not stable, and moral labels do not tell us what is actually happening between two people.
-They do not tell us why someone can feel love and still misunderstand.
-They do not tell us why affection can coexist with dismissal.
-They do not tell us why the deepest pain in a relationship often has less to do with what happened than with what the other person decided it meant.
+That confusion is not a cultural failure.
+It is a structural one.
+Love is most often treated as a feeling first and a moral designation second.
+Feelings fluctuate.
+Moral labels summarize intent.
+Neither tells us what is actually occurring between two people.
+Neither explains how someone can feel love and still misunderstand.
+Neither explains how affection can coexist with dismissal.
+Neither explains why the deepest pain in a relationship so often comes not from what happened, but from what the other person decided it meant.

 This essay approaches love as a stance toward meaning.
-In every relationship, meaning is constantly being decided.
+In every relationship, meaning is continuously negotiated.
 What did you intend?
 What did I hear?
 What matters here?
 What should count as real?
-When something goes wrong, the fight is rarely only about behavior.
-It becomes a fight about interpretation.
+When something goes wrong, the conflict is rarely only about behavior.
+It becomes a conflict about interpretation.
 One person tries to name what is happening.
-The other person tries to contain what that naming would require.
-Once the interpretive exchange becomes unreliable, everything else becomes less dependable.
-Trust, safety, memory, even tenderness.
+The other person tries to limit what that naming would require.
+Once the interpretive exchange becomes unreliable, everything else becomes less dependable: trust, safety, memory, even tenderness.
 People can stay in the same room and stop sharing reality.

 Underneath most heartbreak is a common experience: being misread, and then having that misreading treated as final.

 This essay is not a scientific paper, and it does not assume any background in the General Theory of Interpretation.
-It is an essay that states a definition and its implications in ordinary language.
+It states a definition and its implications in ordinary language.

 Love is the refusal to do that.
 Love is the sustained commitment to keep the channel clear, especially when it would be easier to make the other person wrong.
 It is the willingness to let meaning arrive without demanding it be performed perfectly first.
-It is the choice to stay with ambiguity long enough for shared reality to be possible again.
+It is the willingness to remain in ambiguity long enough for shared reality to become possible again.

 If that definition feels unfamiliar, that is part of the point.
-We have inherited many stories about love.
-Some of them are beautiful, and some of them are corrosive.
-This essay is not an argument against longing or devotion, it is an attempt to separate intensity from fidelity, and to name what makes someone feel safe to exist in your presence.
+We inherit stories about love that are beautiful and stories that are corrosive.
+This essay is not an argument against longing or devotion.
+It is an attempt to separate intensity from fidelity, and to name what makes someone feel safe to exist in your presence.

 Because any definition of love that cannot be applied inward is incomplete, the essay turns to a necessary question.
 What does it mean to love yourself, not as self-admiration, but as interpretive honesty?
 What does it mean to stop committing interpretive override against your own mind?